brainglobe/brainglobe.github.io/docs/source/tutorials/tracing-tracking.md

 You will need:

-1. The path where the brain image stack (signal channels) is/are located
+1. The path where the brain image stack (signal channels) is located
-2. The path where the brain stack (background fluorescence channel) is located.&#x20;
+2. The path where the brain stack (background fluorescence channel) is located
 3. The path where you want the registration result to be saved
 4. The resolution at which the brain was imaged

-**To register your brain to an atlas, please follow the instructions for brainreg [here](/documentation/brainreg/user-guide/brainreg-napari)**.
+**To register your brain to an atlas, please follow the instructions for brainreg (using the napari plugin) [here](/documentation/brainreg/user-guide/brainreg-napari)**.